camybish/CV/README.md

 - Journaling
     - Journaling as well as some other forms of writing have helped me to continually develop my communication skills and have helped give me the interesting writing challenge of making the mundane moments exciting to read about.

-((Any cool stuff that makes you a super part of a software development team))